Kawu Sumaila

 Suleiman Abdurrahaman also known as Kawu Sumaila (OFR) (born 3 March 1968) is a Nigerian politician, businessman, and former Senior Special Assistant to President of Nigeria Muhammadu Buhari on National Assembly House of Representatives Matters.
-He is the Senator representing the Kano South Senatorial District at the 10th Nigerian National Assembly under New Nigeria People's Party (NNPP).
+He is the Senator representing the Kano South Senatorial District at the 10th Nigerian National Assembly under All Progressive Congress Party (APC).
 He served three terms in the Nigerian House of Representatives and was the Deputy Minority Leader of the 6th and 7th Houses of Representatives.
 He was a member of the All Progressive Congress(APC) and sat on the board of trustees, National Caucus, and NEC, as well as the central merger committee that founded the All Progressive Congress(APC) political party.

+He finally depected to All Progressives Congress (APC) after clashing issues with NNPP stakeholders in Kano because of his tight relationship with President Bola Tinubu.

 Early life and education

 Kawu Sumaila was born on 3 March 1968 in Sumaila Village in Kano State to Alhaji Abdurrahaman Tadu and Hajiya Maryam Muhammad.
 He attended Sumaila Gabas Primary School, Sumaila, in Kano State, where he obtained his first School Leaving Certificate in 1976 and Senior Secondary School, Sumaila, where he obtained Secondary School Leaving Certificate in 1988.
 He proceeded to Bayero University Kano(BUK), where he obtained a Diploma and an Advance Diploma in Educational Management.
 He was a student of the National Open University of Nigeria (NOUN) where he obtained Bachelor of Arts in Islamic Studies, he was also a student in Nigerian Defence Academy where he obtained masters in leadership studies, he was also a student in Bayero University Kano(BUK) where he obtained masters in developmental studies.
 Kawu possesses a masters degree in political science from Maryam Abacha American University (MAAU).
 Niger Republic, And he possess PhD in Political Science from Al-Qalam University Katsina.

 Kawu Sumaila attended short courses and obtained certificates at Harvard University (US), Oxford University (UK), Cambridge University (UK), and Bayero University (Kano).